hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa/terminology.md

 The TRM_CODESYSTEM_VER table will have exactly one row for each unique combination of CODESYSTEM_PID and CS_VERSION_ID.

-The following list are the main key columns in the TRM_CODESYSTEM table.
+The following are the main key columns in the TRM_CODESYSTEM table.

 <table class="table table-striped table-condensed">
     <thead>